clockworkgr/bitshares-witness-monitor/README.md

 }
 ```

-and the save as config.json
+and then save as config.json

 `private_key`
 The active key of your normal witness-owning account used to sign the witness_update operation.